NVIDIA/Megatron-LM/examples/inference/README.md

         This function gets called iteratively in the inference loop .
 It can be used to extract relevant input from the prompt tokens, attention mask etc. required for each step in inference.
 ```

-To see an example of how we extend this for gpt please refer [gpt_inference_wrapper.py](../../megatron/core/inference/inference_model_wrappers/gpt/gpt_inference_wrapper.py)
+Refer to [gpt_inference_wrapper.py](../../megatron/core/inference/inference_model_wrappers/gpt/gpt_inference_wrapper.py) for an example of extending this for GPTModel.

 <br>